 At Medical Cannabis Outreach, our mission is to help patients gain access to the Compassionate Use Of Medical Cannabis Program with a streamlined medical marijuana licensing process.
-Unlike other medical card providers in Savoy, Chicago, and the surrounding areas, we offer everything patients need to get a medical cannabis card in Illinois.
+Unlike other medical card providers, we offer everything patients need to get a medical cannabis card in Illinois, Colorado, and Missouri.
 Visit one of our medical cannabis clinics today to get approved and evaluated by our in-house physicians, who are more than happy to help you fill out a medical card application if you qualify.

 Qualifying Health Conditions